lilblupig/invoiceasy/README.md

 * [Psycopg](https://pypi.org/project/psycopg2-binary/) is also used to facilitate PostgreSQL.
 * [SQLite3]() is used for the development database.
 * [xhtml2pdf](https://pypi.org/project/xhtml2pdf/) is used to produce the PDFs.
+* [Django Extensions - PyDotPlus](https://pypi.org/project/pydotplus/) is used to produce the database schema.
+* [GraphVizOnline](https://dreampuf.github.io/GraphvizOnline/) is used to translate the dot file to a visual image.

 ### **Tools**
 * [Git](https://git-scm.com/)/[GitHub](https://github.com/) was used for version control and repository storage.